HeroicKatora/oxide-auth/Migration.md

 universal for implementations for `WebResponse` but rather needs customization from the endpoint.

-[WIP] Endpoints and responses can also rely on call restrictions to these new methods.
+Endpoints and responses can also rely on call restrictions to these new methods.
 For example, all flows will at most call one `body_` variants of `WebResponse` and `Endpoint::response` will be called at most once per flow execution.
 This could prove useful to high-performance implementations that want to recycle response instances and avoiding allocation.
 It should be possible to use a `&mut _` as a `WebResponse` in an endpoint implementation.

-[WIP] These restricted call properties have tests.

 -----